bcpeinhardt/resume/README.md

 **Rust Engineer**
 Technologies: **Rust**, Axum, Leptos, **AWS**, Lambda, DynamoDB, API Gateway, OpenSearch

-- Work on an async, distributed team of engineers from around the globe[^1].
+- Work on an async, distributed team of engineers from around the globe[^1]
-- Take ownership of projects from conception to deployment
+- Take ownership of projects from conception to deployment in a self driven work environment
-- Leverage Rust and AWS to develop scalable, high-performance APIs
+- Leverage Rust and AWS to develop scalable, high-performance APIs and Web Apps
+- Prioritize internal tools and workflows that benefit the team at large[^2]

 ### Open Source